Registry Operator Installation in EKS

 secretName contains the created Docker registry secret and the value is rotated by the operator.

-If the Docker registry is on an Edge server, the user with the AWS role tag must exist on the Edge server and must have the tagging either manually or through access federation.
+If the Docker registry is on an Edge server, the user with the AWS role tag must exist on the Edge server and must be tagged either manually or through access federation.

 kubectl apply -f secretrotator.yaml -n ${NAMESPACE}